16 Engineering Project Manager Resume Examples for 2025

 These skills should go in a special section on your resume.
 This helps computers read your resume.
 Computers look for keywords that match the job.
 So, if the job needs someone who knows AutoCAD, and you know it, make sure to put it on your resume.
 You do not need all these skills.
 Just pick the ones that match what you do best.
 Remember, some skills are more important for different kinds of jobs.
 If you work with teams, skills like Agile methodology can be very important.
 If you write reports or instructions, technical writing is key.
 Choose wisely and good luck!

-• Also, include any times you led a project or a team.
-Try something like, 'Managed a team of 10 engineers to deliver a complex infrastructure project on time and under budget.'
+• 'Managed a team of 5 engineers to deliver a bridge construction project on time and under budget.'

 Highlight your impact with numbers